BirdeeHub/nixCats-nvim/README.md

   A Neovim distribution configured using a NixOS module.
   Much more comparable to a neovim distribution like lazyVim or astrovim and the like, configuration entirely in nix.
 - [`kickstart-nix.nvim`](https://github.com/mrcjkb/kickstart-nix.nvim):
-  A project with a similar philosophy to this one, but much simpler in many respects.
+  A project that also holds to a normal neovim config structure, but much simpler in many respects.
   It does not have have categories, exported options, or modules.
-  It does have a download system for downloading tester plugins only when ran as a dev shell.
+Mine is designed to be simple at first and when you are ready, have all the other options you may want already available whereas this one starts at the bottom.
 - [`Luca's super simple`](https://github.com/Quoteme/neovim-flake):
   Definitely the simplest example I have seen thus far.
 I took it and ran with it, read a LOT of docs and nixpkgs source code and then made this.
   I mentioned it above in the special mentions.
 As someone with no exposure to functional programming, such a simple example was absolutely fantastic.